mklilley/mklilley.github.io/content/posts/constrained-particles/index.md

 subtitle="My first physics collaboration with GPT4"
 toc=true
 +++

+Fast forward to a few days ago, and I suddenly realised that I could answer my question in no time because I now had GPT at my side 💁‍♂️🤖.
+Together we built this simulation in a few hours and I had the answer to my question - yes, things do reach equilibrium 🤓.

 Below is an interactive particle simulation with constraints - each particle must stay equidistant from two other particles.